CycleCloud/cyclecloud_tutorials/Lab3/Tutorial.md

 ### 4.2 Staging the Salmon installer
 Download the installation file for Salmon and stage it into the blobs directory.
-- Download Salmon into the blobs directory (this tutorial uses Salmon version 0.11.2):
+- Download Salmon into the blobs directory (this lab uses Salmon version 0.11.2):
 ```
 ellen@Azure:~/cyclecloud_projects/salmon$ cd blobs